Like A Chameleon, It’s The Watch You Want It To Be – Going Hands-On With The Melbourne Watch Company Burnley Auto Green

 And I would compare the Burnley Auto with them except for two reasons: one, I don’t like comparing watches unless I have handled the other timepieces personally or unless all the watches we are looking at are extremely high-end and all we have to go by are the specs and images.
 This keeps the playing field levelled in my opinion.

 Two, you have to realise that micro-brands are not like Tudor with excessive brand name backing and legacy and prestige cache.
 To be fair, in my humble opinion, all micro-brands I suppose have to cut corners somewhere; I mean if all of them had perfectly executed timepieces with no QC issues, all with Swiss COSC-certified movements, the best finishes, with sapphire crystal and the lot, they would theoretically all retail for the same.
-They might even all cost the price of the entry-level Tudor, which may be 4-5 times the cost of MWC’s Burnley Auto but is still 4-5 times less (at retail) than say the high-end integrated bracelet watches from Patek, Audemars Piguet, Chopard and IWC.
+They might even all cost the price of the entry-level Tudor, which may be 4-5 times the cost of MWC’s Burnley Auto but is still 4-5 times less (at retail) than say the high-end integrated bracelet watches from Patek, Audemars Piguet, Chopard and IWC

 I will still include some names of other micro/affordable brands here that use the same movement and are priced conservatively so as to give you an accurate picture.